OverHypedDudes/love2dTemplate/README.md

 # LÖVE Game Template
-A Love2D Project Template using the most important things in my projects.
+A Love2D Project Template using the most important things in our projects.

 ## Features
 * Fast Workflow — Add a Gamestate, start coding